 Create your own t-shirt business

 If you have your plan, you know your audience and you have the designs and want to get started with your very own t-shirt business, then you’re definitely in the right place.
-Check out the link below on how to become a Contrado seller and get your t-shirt business storefront set up.
+Check out this link on how to become a Contrado seller and get your t-shirt business storefront set up.
 Alternatively, you can click on the banner below and start selling through Shopify as a drop-shipper.